patooz/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 4-print_hexa.py - a program that prints all numbers from 0 to 98 in decimal and in hexadecima 5-print_comb2.py - a program that prints numbers from 0 to 99.
 6-print_comb3.py - a program that prints all possible different combinations of two digits.
+8-uppercase.py - a function that prints a string in uppercase followed by a new line.